 2. One broker created a “Seek & Find” game.
 Members were tasked with activating their freshbenies accounts and then searching for certain solutions throughout the various services.
 For example, which service helps with medical billing questions?

-3. Another broker had employees watch the freshbenies Access Video to win a prize.
+3. Another broker had employees watch the freshbenies Power Package video to win a prize.
 They could be entered into a drawing if they correctly answered questions like, what service did Bonnie use when her hormones went crazy?
 Or, what did Bonnie buy with the money she saved on Brad’s MRI?
 What’s the average call back time for a telehealth visit?

 4. One company created a contest for everyone who logged in to the freshbenies app or portal.
 If they did it by the due date, they won a $5 Starbucks card.
-Contests and drawings are always a big win with members and the prizes can be just about anything.
-I know my team would’ve fought over a box of donuts so anything you offer will probably work!
+Contests and drawings are always a big win with members and the prizes can be just about anything...even a box of donuts will probably work!

 6. Another group decided to assign each freshbenies service to a particular month and focus on that benefit throughout the month…LOVE IT!